monicaoyugi/djangoGallery/README.md

 ## Gallery
-Is a django application that allows users display their photos for others to see.
+Gallery is a django application that allows users display their photos for others to see.

 ## Requirements
 Clone the the repository by running